 Real Examples of Letters to the Groom

 Want to see what a few real brides wrote to their husbands-to-be?
-Here are actual letters from three brides who share the loving words they had for their fiancés on the big day.
+Here are actual letters from five brides who share the loving words they had for their fiancés on the big day.

 Bailey and Eric from Ojai, California